Engine Misfire Symptoms + Check Engine Light

 Does a blinking check engine light usually mean a misfire?

 Very often, yes.
-A blinking light commonly points to an active misfire serious enough to risk catalytic converter damage.
+A blinking light usually means an active misfire that can quickly damage the catalytic converter if you keep driving.

 Can bad spark plugs cause these symptoms?